annahaensch/ODyN/README.md

-# ODyN
+# ODyN for Vaccine Hesitancy

 ## Background

-This repository contains tje Opinion Dynamics Network (ODyN) model to simulate opinion dyamics related to Covid-19 vaccine hesitancy.
+This repository contains Opinion Dynamics Network (ODyN) model tools and data to simulate opinion dyamics related to Covid-19 vaccine hesitancy.
 For technical details related to this project, please see:

 * *Link to come*